RikkuX491/python-p3-mock-challenge-flights/README.md

 Write the following methods in the classes in the files provided.
 Feel free to build out any helper methods if needed.

-### Initializers, Readers, and Writers
+### Initializers and Properties

-For any invalid inputs raise an `Exception`.
-In your future work, you should raise specific types of exceptions for specific error cases.
-You can do that here and the tests will pass, but you don't have to this time around!

 #### Customer

 - `Customer __init__(self, first_name, last_name)`
-  - Customer should be initialized with a first name and last name
+  - Customer is initialized with a given name and family name
-- `Customer property first_name()` and `Customer property last_name()`
+- `Customer property first_name` and `Customer property last_name`
   - Return first and last name, respectively
   - Names must be of type `str`
   - Names must be between 1 and 25 characters, inclusive
-  - `raise Exception` if setter validation fails
+  - Names **can be** changed after the `Customer` object is initialized

 #### Flight

 - `Flight __init__(self, airline)`
-  - Flights should be initialized with an airline, as a string
+  - Flight is initialized with an airline
-- `Flight property airline()`
+- `Flight property airline`
   - Returns the flight's airline
+  - Airlines must be of type `str`
-  - Must be 1 or more characters
+  - Airlines must be 1 or more characters
-  - Should not be able to change after the flight is created
+  - Airlines **can be** changed after the `Flight` object is initialized
-  - `raise Exception` if setter validation fails
-- `Flight class attribute all`
-  - Returns a list of all flights

 #### Booking

 - `Booking __init__(self, customer, flight, price)`
-  - Bookings should be initialized with a customer, flight, and a price (a number)
+  - Booking is initialized with a `Customer` instance, a `Flight` instance, and a price
-- `Booking property price()`
+- `Booking property price`
-  - Returns the price for the booking
+  - Returns the price for a flight
+  - Prices must be of type `int`
-  - Price must be a number between 500 and 3000, inclusive
+  - Prices must be between 500 and 3000, inclusive
-  - `raise Exception` if setter validation fails
+  - Prices **cannot be** changed after the `Booking` object is initialized

-### Object Relationships
+### Object Relationship Methods and Properties

 #### Booking

 - `Booking customer`
   - Returns the customer object for that booking
   - Must be of type `Customer`
-  - `raise Exception` if validation fails
+  - Customers **can be** changed after the `Booking` object is initialized
 - `Booking flight`
-  - Returns the flight object for that given booking
+  - Returns the flight object for that booking
   - Must be of type `Flight`
-  - `raise Exception` if validation fails
+  - Flights **can be** changed after the `Booking` object is initialized

 #### Flight

-- `Flight bookings(self, new_booking=None)`
+- `Flight bookings()`
-  - Creates a new booking if called with new booking
   - Returns a list of all bookings for that flight
   - Bookings must be of type `Booking`
-  - _Should be called from `Booking.__init__`_
-- `Flight customers(self, new_customer=None)`
+- `Flight customers()`
-  - Creates a new customer if called with new customer
-  - Returns a **unique** list of all customers who have booked a particular flight.
+  - Returns a **unique** list of all customers who have booked that flight.
   - Customers must be of type `Customer`
-  - _Should be called from `Booking.__init__`_

 #### Customer

+- `Customer bookings()`
+  - Returns a list of all bookings a customer has made
+  - Bookings must be of type `Booking`
-- `Customer flights(self, new_flight=None)`
+- `Customer flights()`
-  - Creates a new flight if called with new flight
   - Returns a **unique** list of all flights a customer has booked
   - Flights must be of type `Flight`
-  - _Should be called from `Booking.__init__`_
-- `Customer bookings(self, new_booking=None)`
-  - Creates a new booking if called with new booking
-  - Returns a list of all bookings a customer has made
-  - _Should be called from `Booking.__init__`_

 ### Aggregate and Association Methods

 #### Customer

-- `Customer num_bookings()`
+- `Customer num_cheap_bookings()`
+  - **Reminder**: a booking is considered cheap if its price is less than 1000
-  - Returns the total number of bookings that a customer has made
+  - Returns the total number of cheap bookings that a customer has purchased
+  - Returns `0` if the customer never purchased a cheap booking
+- `Customer has_booked_flight(flight)`
+  - Receives a `Flight` instance as argument
+  - Returns `True` if the customer has made a booking for the given flight object
+  - Returns `False` otherwise

 #### Flight

-- `Flight average_price(self)`
+- `Flight average_price()`
   - Returns the average price for a flight based on its bookings
+  - Returns `0.0` if the customer has no bookings
+  - Rounds the result to the first decimal digit
-  - Reminder: you can calculate the average by adding up all the prices and dividing by the number of prices
+  - **Reminder**: you can calculate the average by adding up all the prices and dividing by the number of prices
+- `Flight classmethod top_two_expensive_flights()`
+  - Returns the top 2 expensive flights in descending order by average price
+  - Flights must be of type `Flight`
+  - Returns `None` if there are no bookings